At SYB, we take our product claims very seriously, and we want our customers like you to know that.

 A decibel is a unit of measurement, often associated with audio volume, but that is also used to measure EMF attenuation, or shielding.
 A decibel is a ratio between two values: in this case, the power of the EM radiation before it hits the shield, and after.
 You may read more about what a decibel is here.

-However, precisely because decibels are a relatively obscure and confusing unit of measurement for consumers, we have also posted the percentage of radiation that is attenuated, or shielded.
-Shielding effectiveness is commonly measured in both decibels, and percentages.
+However, precisely because decibels are a relatively obscure and confusing unit of measurement for consumers, when possible we have also posted the percentage of radiation that is attenuated, or shielded.
 The percentage value is quite simply that: the percentage of the wireless radiation that our products deflected during these tests.

 Please note the actual amount of shielding provided by our products depends on the specific frequency of the wireless radiation you are trying to block.
 As well, these tests were performed at different laboratories around the world at different times, so the way that the data is presented can vary.